Targeted Course Work to Understand the Criminal Mind.

 CR 430 Sexual Homicide (3 credit hours) Explores the psychological mind of sex crime perpetrators and murderers, including formative influences, contexts of power, patterns and motives.
 Uses case studies to probe into criminal enterprises, personal cause, group cause and sexual homicides.

-CR 445 Homeland Security (3 credit hours) Defines Homeland Security.
-Introduces terminology and concepts used by professionals in the field.
+CR 445 Homeland Security (3 credit hours) Introduces and defines Homeland Security and the terminology and concepts used by professionals in the field.
 Identifies First Responders (i.e., FEMA, Secret Service, police departments, etc.) and the challenges and problems associated with each.

-CR 446 Perspectives on Terrorism (3 credit hours) Explores current and historical sociological, political and religious climates, which contribute to acts of terrorism.
-Motivation, direction, funding, responses, impacts and consequences will be examined.
+CR 446 Perspectives on Terrorism (3 credit hours) Explores current and historical sociological, political, and religious climates, which contribute to acts of terrorism.
+Examines motivation, direction, funding, responses, impacts and consequences.

 CAP 494 Senior Capstone (3 credit hours) Provides the culminating experiences of the major, focusing on integration and application of theory.
 Must be completed as graded course work at Regis University.

 Select one of the following courses

 CR 428 Youth Violence and Delinquency (3 credit hours) Examines youth violence, causal variables explaining these aberrant behaviors, the juvenile justice system that contends with this form of violence, and criminological and sociological theories that explain violent juvenile crimes.

-CR 433 Violence in the Workplace (3 credit hours) This course is an interdisciplinary examination of, and practical approaches to, prevention, intervention and dealing with the aftermath of violence in the workplace.
+CR 433 Violence in the Workplace (3 credit hours) Interdisciplinary examination of and practical approaches to prevention, intervention and dealing with the aftermath of violence in the workplace.

 CR 448 Homeland Security: Legal and Ethical Issues (3 credit hours) Identifies emerging legal and ethical implementation issues associated with actions taken by response organizations and individuals within those organizations.
 Discusses new and emerging legislation.